Table

 If you keep the Save checkbox checked, every time the data changes the file is resaved.
 Once it is resaved DataGraph will detect that it was updated and reload it.
 That will trigger any derivated content such as graphics to be updated.

 The file will stay even if the ImageTank file closes, but if you use the /tmp folder it will be removed automatically by the system when it reboots or decides to clean up old files.
 That is the temporary folder after all.
-For that you should save the file somewere more permanent.
-Note that it might not be good to save it in a location that DropBox or other syncing utilities are trying to keep sync’d because the file might be written very frequently when you change values.
+For that, you should save the file somewhere more permanent.
+Note that it might not be suitable to save it in a location that DropBox or other syncing utilities are trying to keep synced because the file might be written very frequently when you change values.